-The MTFS for 2023/2024 to 2027/2028 is dominated by the inflationary pressures and increasing demand for Children's Services with additional money being allocated to cover both sets of pressures.
-A small amount of £2.108 million has been used from reserves to balance the 2023/2024 budget and another slightly larger amount is planned to be used in future years.
-The budget for 2023/2024 identified £10.4 million of cost reductions, over and above those already planned.
-The government allowed local authorities to increase the general part of the council tax by up to 3% in this financial year and the Adult Social Care precept could also be increased by 2% therefore we have increased council tax by 4.99% in total in 2023/2024.
+The MTFS for 2024/2025 to 2028/2029 is dominated by the high demand for Children's Services and high costs due to the impact of inflation rises since 2022, with additional money being allocated to cover both sets of pressures.
+A small amount of £4.552 million has been contributed to reserves in the 2024/2025 budget with amounts planned to be used from reserves in future years to balance the budget.
+The budget for 2024/2025 identified £1.3 million of cost reductions, over and above those already planned.
+The government allowed local authorities to increase the general part of the council tax by up to 3% in this financial year and the Adult Social Care precept could also be increased by 2% therefore we have increased council tax by 4.99% in total in 2024/2025.

-There is continued financial uncertainty in future years as a Spending Review is expected later this year and the expectation is that local government will see reduced funding as the country needs to pay for the additional expenditure it incurred during the pandemic.
+There is continued financial uncertainty in future years as a general election is due to take place on 4th July with a Spending Review expected later this year.
+The expectation is that local government will see reduced funding as the country needs to pay for the additional expenditure it incurred during the pandemic.
 As a result, the MTFS included many risks, some of which could be huge such as the costs associated with the Adult Social Care reforms.
-As a result of these potential significant risks, the Contingency budget has been increased to £15 million and the overspend has been funded from earmarked reserves in order to retain general balances at their current level.
+As a result of these potential significant risks, the Contingency budget remains at £15 million and contributions have been made to earmarked reserves in 2023/24 in line with the assumptions with the MTFS.